Understanding Fixed Automatic Welding Guns

-Necks are typically available in the marketplace in varying lengths, from approximately 4 to 12 inches, and with either a straight neck or 22-, 45- and 60-degree bends.
+Necks are typically available in the marketplace in varying lengths, from approximately 4 to 12 inches.
+Available with either a straight neck or 22-, 45- and 60-degree bends.
 Companies need to determine the reach required to meet the weld joint, as well as the necessary angle for completing a sound weld.

 Cable lengths vary from as short as 3 feet to as long as 25 feet.
 Longer cables are ideal for reaching a wire feeder placed further away from the part, including on a boom.
-In other situations, a company may mount the feeder directly on the tooling or nearby, in which case a cableless gun is an option for air-cooled operations.
+In other situations, a company may mount the feeder directly on the tooling or nearby.
+In that case, a cableless gun is an option for air-cooled operations.
 These guns plug directly into the wire feeder via a power pin and do not require a cable.
 Amperage and duty cycle also need to be factored into the selection of a fixed automatic gun, and both depend on the thickness of the material being welded and the amount of arc-on time required.

 Air-cooled fixed automatic guns are typically available from 300 to 500 amperage models, offering either 60% or 100% duty cycle.
 Duty cycle is defined by the amount of time within a 10-minute cycle the gun can weld without becoming overly heated.